gargiani/ADP_LP/README.md

 ADP_LP
 ===================================

-The linear programming approach for ADP
+The linear programming approach for Q-learning
 -----------------------------------

 An implementation of the linear programming